Fire Safety for Kids

 Setting up fire alarm systems and fire monitoring are fundamental elements in your home’s fire safety plan.
 However, that is only the beginning.
 Educating your children on fire prevention, fire safety, and how to manage an emergency are vital in keeping your family safe.

 According to the American Red Cross, not only are children under five twice as likely to die in a home fire, but an estimated $280 million in property is destroyed per year in the United States due to children playing with fire.
 Yes, those statistics are devastating, but they are also a reminder of the importance of teaching children about fire safety.

 Fire Alarms in Your Home

 Smoke alarms should be installed on every level of a home, inside bedrooms, and outside of sleeping areas.
-These alarms should be tested on a monthly basis to ensure they are functioning, and batteries do not need replacing.
+These alarms should be tested on a monthly basis to ensure they are functioning, and their batteries do not need replacing.

 Your kids should recognize and understand the sounds and visual signals from smoke alarms.
-If you move into a new home or building, review this lesson to be site-specific since alarms can sound different.
+If you move into a new home or building, review this lesson to be site-specific since alarms can sound differently.